AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/customize_your_contact_list.md

         }
     ```

-- To customize the contents of the list items in the `ContactCell`, create a new custom class `CustomContactCell` by inheriting the `ContactCell` class in `AgoraChatUIKit`, and then set it up with the following code:
+- To customize the contents of the list items in the `ContactCell`, create a new custom class `CustomContactCell` by inheriting the `ContactCell` class in `EaseChatUIKit`, and then set it up with the following code:

     ```Swift
         ComponentsRegister.shared.ContactsCell = CustomContactCell.self